A community of regenerative educators and consultants.

 [2] Who is the accreditation for?

-IEA Accreditation is for practitioners, educators, and consultants giving advice, or developing trainings, relevant to regenerative agriculture.
+IEA Accreditation is for practitioners, educators, and consultants giving advice or developing training relevant to regenerative agriculture.
 To become accredited, you must also be a member of the IEA co-operative.

 [3] How does the accreditation work?